hazae41/mc-actions-bukkit/README.md

 ### Features

 - No config, no permissions
-- Supports English, German, French, Spanish, and more to come
+- Supports English, French, Spanish, Italian, Portuguese, German, Dutch and more to come
 - You can use JSON code from https://minecraftjson.com/
 - Forbids "run command" action, only allows "suggest command"